 CCA pine timber poles are supplied by Koppers Australia.
 The CCA treatment does 2 things.
 It preserves the pole from rot and mildew and termites will not eat it.
 The poles are light green in colour.
 (Can be painted) Termites cannot secretly eat their way inside the pole and gain access into the house.
 The only way into the house for them is by building hollow brownish mud tubes on the outside of a pole which are very visible.
 There are many stages of CCA treatments.
 The H1 treatment is seen everywhere, in council parks, play grounds, hand rails, fences and garden sleepers etc. We use H6 treated poles which are specifically produced for house supports.
 (See Koppers internet link) www.koppers.com.au H6 can be immersed in water as they are also used for pontoon and jetty construction.

 The depth the poles are berried in the ground is determined by the builder's soil test.
 450 mm diameter holes are drilled into the ground, usually around 1200mm deep.
 The poles are positioned into the holes and then filled with concrete.
 Naturally the poles are extremely rigid and minimizers the need for metal crisscross bracing under the floor between the poles which makes for added open space.
 We have used this solid method of construction successfully in homes we have constructed in cyclone areas like Rockhampton, Townsville and Cairns.

 Heavy chunky 200mm square hardwood poles can also be utilized.

 All frame work includes T2 termite treatment.
-In addition termite treatment is is also applied to rafters, beams, bearers, floor joists with CCA treated house supports.
+In addition termite treatment is also applied to rafters, beams, bearers, floor joists with CCA treated house supports.

 Other termite treatments like LOSP treatment can also be included in the builders pricing.